You are using an outdated browser. Please upgrade your browser to improve your experience.

 Civil engineering scholarships and financial aid

 Get help with tuition and education expenses.
 UAA offers a variety of scholarships and other types of financial assistance for engineering majors.
-The civil engineering department also offers tuition waiver and teaching assistantships to qualified graduate students.
+The civil engineering department also offers tuition waivers and teaching assistantships to qualified graduate students.
 Learn more about financial aid opportunities at UAA.

 What can you do with a civil engineering degree from UAA?